 Ageson Bhd (7145) — Working Capital to Net Assets Ratio

 Ageson Bhd (7145) has a Working Capital to Net Assets ratio of 111.7% as of September 2025.
 Working capital of RM5.86 Million (current assets of RM54.08 Million minus current liabilities of RM48.22 Million) is measured against net assets of RM5.24 Million.
 A higher ratio indicates strong short-term liquidity financed by the equity base.
-See how leveraged is Ageson Bhd's balance sheet to measure how much of total assets are equity-financed.
+See Ageson Bhd financial flexibility index to measure the company's free cash flow as a share of total liabilities.

 WC/NA Ratio